Takopi's Original Sin: Characters

 A Happian alien from the Happy Planet who resembles an octopus.
 Takopi's goal is to spread happiness to others through his various gadgets, though his innocent and simplistic worldview is challenged as he confronts the complex morality and nature of human beings.
 It is revealed later that Takopi had first met a teenage Marina.
 Marina revealed how she believed that Shizuka was responsible for all her misfortune and wanted her dead, prompting Takopi to go back in time to fulfill Marina's goal.
-Takopi lost his memories while enacting Marina's wish and forgot his objective, leading him to befriend Shizuka instead.
+Takopi lost his memories when he was enacting Marina's wish and forgot his objective, leading him to befriend Shizuka instead.
 After seeing his actions were doing more harm than good, Takopi sacrificed himself to reset the timeline and give both Shizuka and Marina a better future.